aerospike/aerospike-client-python/doc/predicates.rst

     :param str bin: the bin name.
     :param int min: the minimum value to be matched with the between operator.
     :param int max: the maximum value to be matched with the between operator.
-    :return: :class:`tuple` to be used in :meth:`aerospike.Query.where`.
+    :return: :py:func:`tuple` to be used in :meth:`aerospike.Query.where`.

     .. code-block:: python